Deploy Apollo Runtime

 Railway is a singular platform to deploy your infrastructure stack.
 Railway will host your infrastructure so you don't have to deal with configuration, while allowing you to vertically and horizontally scale it.

-By deploying Apollo Router on Railway, you are one step closer to supporting a complete full-stack application with minimal burden.
+By deploying Apollo Runtime on Railway, you are one step closer to supporting a complete full-stack application with minimal burden.
 Host your servers, databases, AI agents, and more on Railway.

 Template Content